kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 In the v1.35 alpha release, we are not considering introducing new API types yet.

-In v1.36 we are making chages into `CSIDriver` object by adding the field `PreventPodPlacementWithoutDriver`.
+In v1.36 we are making changes into `CSIDriver` object by adding the field `PreventPodPlacementWithoutDriver`.

 <!--
 Describe them, providing: